sirfanDePaul/Rent-ALL/README.md

 Features such as smart pricing and damage detection may be difficult to implement accurately within the timeframe.
 → *Mitigation:* Use simplified logic or mock implementations for MVP, with room for future improvement.

+### Security Deposit
+Renters could potentially steal or damage items.
+-> *Mitigation:* Renters will have to submit a security deposit upon rental agreement.

 ---

 ## 8. AI Disclosure